Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-logfile/README.md

 Every request that arrives while all workers are busy waits in the listen queue, and the visible symptom is a slow site rather than an error page.

+1. Read the web server access log for the minute the check names.
+A few hundred requests from one address within a few seconds, walking a list of configuration file names and collecting 404s, is a scanner and not a pool that is too small.
+Where the application renders its own 404 page through PHP, every one of those occupies a worker for as long as a real request does.
+Rate-limit it at the reverse proxy: raising the limit here would only hand the next burst more workers, and the memory to run them.
-1. Look at [php-fpm-status](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/php-fpm-status.md) for how saturated the pool runs on an ordinary day.
+2. Look at [php-fpm-status](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/php-fpm-status.md) for how saturated the pool runs on an ordinary day.
+A quiet status page does not contradict the log.
+Saturation lasting seconds is over before the next poll, the `max children reached` counter of the status page resets whenever PHP-FPM restarts, and on a `dynamic` pool the reported total is the live worker count rather than `pm.max_children`.
-2. Raise `pm.max_children` only as far as the memory of the host allows: multiply the value by the resident size of a worker and keep the result well below the memory available.
+3. Raise `pm.max_children` only as far as the memory of the host allows: multiply the value by the resident size of a worker and keep the result well below the memory available.
-3. Where the requests themselves are slow, raising the limit only buys time.
+4. Where the requests themselves are slow, raising the limit only buys time.
 The slow requests in the pool `slowlog` name the scripts to profile.

 ## Credits, License